juanmendez/Widget-Light-Theme-Scheduler/README.md

     .applyLightTimeApi( sunriseSunsetApi )
     //returns last known location, and if app has location permissions .applyLocationService(  locationService )
-    //returns networkstate if online, but can be ignored if not using online access for sunrise/sunset .applyNetworkService( networkService )
+    //returns networkstate if online,
+    //but can be ignored if not using online access for sunrise/sunset .applyNetworkService( networkService )
     //provides number of widgets, and saves the widget theme for day or night .applyWidgetService( widgetService )
     //optional for testing, skip in production
     .applyTestableNow( LocalTime.parse("14:00"))
     //covers scheduling for the next sun event.
-It also schedules a job if device was found offline and needs to pull data .applyAlarmService( alarmService );
+    //It also schedules a job if device was found offline and needs to pull data .applyAlarmService( alarmService );

 mLightThemeManager = new LightThemeManager( module );